xRFM: Accurate, scalable, and interpretable feature learning models for tabular data: Methods

 \paragraph{Data pre-processing.} For the TALENT benchmark, each method's hyperparameters are tuned after fixing a single data normalization and categorical encoding scheme.
 For xRFM, kernel ridge regression, and standard kernel RFM, we one-hot encode categorical features and z-score input coordinates separately.
 For meta-test, methods also tune over choice of ordinal or one-hot encoding of categorical variables.
 On meta-test, we also normalize data by z-scoring input coordinates separately prior to tuning xRFM parameters.

 \paragraph{Details of various methods.} For scaling kernel ridge regression and the standard kernel RFM to large TALENT datasets, we used Eigenpro-2 (EP2) \citep{ma2019kernel} that was initialized with the coefficients obtained from directly solving RFM on a random sample of 70,000 points.
 To tune the optimization hyperparameters for EP2, we tuned the model parameters for 100 trials on a random 70,000 sample subset, then for the final run, we used the tuned hyperparameters (and for kernel RFM the AGOP from the best iteration).
 For TabPFN-v2, we used the code provided from the benchmark github (\url{https://github.com/LAMDA-Tabular/TALENT}), which subsampled to 10,000 samples to avoid out-of-memory issues.
 The provided code did not apply TabPFN-v2 to datasets with more than 10 classes.
+For efficient $L_p^q$ kernel computations on GPU we used the KerMac library (\url{https://github.com/Kernel-Machines/kermac}).

+\auth{\paragraph{Split method and TabPFN-v2 embeddings experimental details} For the experiments evaluating choices of split methods, we tune among hard-routing (0 temperatures) and 15 additional temperatures at even spacings in log space from 0.025 to 4.5.
+We use a minimum split subset size of 40,000 samples.
+For the experiments on learning from embeddings of TabPFN-v2, we tune hyperparameters for xRFM (on embeddings or the tabular data itself) by sampling 50 random configurations of the TabArena search space.
+For preprocessing, we treat the embeddings from TabPFN-v2 as numeric inputs and apply standard scaling to each coordinate.}